rage/programming-23/data/part-12/4-regular-expressions.md

 </sample-output>

-We need to `import` the `re` module in order to use regular expression in Python.
+We need to `import` the `re` module in order to use regular expressions in Python.
 The `re` module contains many functions for working with regular expressions.
-In the example above, the `search` function takes two string arguments: the pattern string and the target string where the pattern is looked for.
+In the example above, the `search` function takes two string arguments: the pattern string, and the target string where the pattern is looked for.

 This second example looks for any numbers in a string.
 The `findall` function returns a list of all the instances which match the pattern: